Police & Crime Commissioner’s

 - CCTV, ANPR, Speed Laser Devices and Speed Activation Devices

-The Commissioner and a decision making panel will considers applications monthly, applications have now closed for the June round, with the remaining closing dates being 5pm on the last day of July, August and September 2020.
+The Commissioner and a decision making panel will considers applications monthly, applications have now closed for the June round, with the remaining closing dates being 5pm on the last day of September 2020.

 Please ensure applications are received by the Office of Police and Crime Commissioner prior to the closing date.
 Applications received after the closing date will NOT be considered.